 How to Fix Constant Buffering on Disney Plus

-Start with Your Internet Connection
+Step 1.
+Check Your Internet Connection

 The more common culprit of buffering is a weak or intermittent internet connection.
 Streaming content takes a lot of bandwidth, and buffering happens when the data experiences interruptions.

 It’s best to run a speed test to confirm that the internet is causing your buffering issues.
-You can use the Speed Test website to determine your download and upload speeds to check your internet connection.
-Not only will a speed test tell you the download and upload speeds, but it’ll also show you if you’re experiencing intermittent data loss (the connection is going in and out).
+You can use the SpeedTest website to determine your download and upload speeds.
+A speed test will tell you the download and upload speeds and show you if you’re experiencing intermittent data loss (the connection is going in and out).

-- Switch to another network – If you have other options (a mobile network, another WiFi network, etc.), try connecting to another network and see if the buffering stops.
+- Switch to another network.
+If you have other options (a mobile network, another WiFi network, etc.), try connecting to another network and see if the buffering stops.

-- Restart your router – If you typically have enough bandwidth to support streaming, but it isn’t working correctly right now, unplug your router and wait 30 seconds.
+- Restart your router.
+If you typically have enough bandwidth to support streaming, but it isn’t working correctly right now, unplug your router and wait 30 seconds.
 Then, plug it back in, wait for the lights to stabilize, and try watching Disney Plus again.

-- Turn off your VPN or change to a different location – A VPN can cause buffering if the server location is too far away or there’s a glitch.
+- Turn off your VPN or change to a different location.
+A VPN can cause buffering if the server location is too far away or there’s a glitch.

-Make Sure the Software Is Updated
+Step 2: Ensure the Software Is Updated

 After the app has updated, try watching Disney Plus again.
 If the buffering continues, check your streaming device for a software update.

-The instructions to update your device’s software varies, but you will find the Software option in the Settings of nearly every Disney Plus compatible device.
+The instructions to update your device’s software varies, but you will find the “Software” option in the “Settings” of nearly every Disney Plus compatible device.

-Check the Hardware
+Step 3: Check the Hardware

-Try Restarting Everything
+Step 4: Try Restarting Everything

 - Turn on your streaming device.

-Clear Out the Cookies and Cached Data
+Step 5: Clear Out the Cookies and Cached Data

-- Go to options, settings, or preferences.
+- Access the options, settings, or preferences.

 - Choose History or Privacy and find where you can clear your browsing data.

 Assuming you have a good connection and the application is working correctly, you may still face problems.
 It’s a good idea to try streaming on another device.
-For example, if it works fine on an Xbox but not on your PC, there’s a device-specific problem.
+For example, if it works fine on an Xbox but not your PC, there’s a device-specific problem.
 But, if all of your devices are buffering Disney+, it may be an issue with the streaming service.